kevinstsauveur/BitwardenBackup/README.md

 ## Usage

-Simply run the `Export.ps1` script every time you want to backup your vault.
-It creates a new `kdbx` (KeePass Vault) and a new `json` (encrypted bitwarden's json) each time you run the script `Export.ps1`.

-At first, it will ask you for your Bitwarden credentials.
-You will need your [API Key](https://bitwarden.com/help/personal-api-key/) that you can find in your online vault's settings.
-Those are your OAuth 2.0 Client Credentials that will be used to authenticate.
-Your client_id and your client_secret will be needed.
-Once those are logged in, your master password will be asked.

-The generated encrypted files are saved at the same level as `Export`.
+1. Run the `Export.ps1` script on your computer.

+2. When the script starts, it will ask you for your Bitwarden login information.
+To find your login information, go to your online Bitwarden vault and click on the "Settings" tab.
+In the "Settings" tab, you will see your "API Key" and your "OAuth 2.0 Client Credentials."
+These are the client_id and client_secret that the script will ask for.
+Enter your API Key and your OAuth 2.0 Client Credentials into the script when it asks for them.

+6. After you enter your login information, the script will ask for your master password.
+Enter your master password to continue.

+7. Once you have entered all of the required information, the script will create a new kdbx (KeePass Vault) and a new json (bitwarden's encrypted json) file.
+These files will be saved in the same location as the "Export.ps1" script.

-:warning: Be sure that you're using a secure trusted computer while doing a backup of your passwords.
+:warning: Be sure to use a secure, trusted computer when backing up your passwords.

-### In the event of a problem or if you want to redo the authentication
+### If you'd like to reset the authentication process

-If you have any problem when you connect, you entered the wrong password or the script shows errors, you can reset BitwardenBackup to ask for your credentials again by deleting `Bitwarden.cred` in `/Export`.
+If you have any problems connecting or the script shows errors, you can reset the script by deleting the `Bitwarden.cred` file in the `Export` folder.
+This will allow you to enter your login information again.

 ## Installation

 ### Bundled pack
-The Releases contains everything that’s needed.
-There's no need to do those steps.
-If you would like to do it yourself, feel free to follow those below.
+The [Releases packages](https://github.com/kevinstsauveur/BitwardenBackup/releases) contains everything that’s needed.
+There's no need to do anything else.
+If you would like to do setup BitwardenBackup manually, feel free to follow the manual install.

 ### Manual install